evelinm/IOS-Parstagram/README.md

 - [x] User can view the last 20 posts.
 (4pts)

 The following **bonus** features are implemented:
+I downloaded the zip file because my git is giving me a lot of errors I have not fixed.
+I will push later, but the code will be the same.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

 <img src='https://media.giphy.com/media/d7p70n8zUWesJDhRPF/giphy.gif' />